 IWORK assists international students who need financial support to attend BYU-Hawaii.
 The mission of the IWORK program is the same as the mission of the school: to prepare learners, leaders, and builders who will bless families, communities, and the Church around the world.

-Currently the student body of BYU-Hawaii is approximately 2,700 students, and the university’s master plan calls for that number to increase to 3,200 in the next few years.
+Currently the student body of BYU-Hawaii is approximately 3,200 students.
 About one-quarter of the current student body benefits from IWORK, and many of these students would not be in a position to attend BYU-Hawaii if it were not for the program.
 The need for support will increase as the number of students on campus increases.

 IWORK: BYU-Hawaii’s Unique Student-Aid Program